A PILGRIMAGE DEVOTIONAL

 “So God created man in his own image, in the image of God he created him, male and female he created them.”

 “You are all children of God… for all of you who were baptized into Christ have clothed yourselves with Christ.
 There is neither…male nor female, for you are all one in Christ Jesus.”

 In a denomination such as the Presbyterian Church (USA), which sets a high value upon diversity, the first level of diversity must certainly be that of gender.
 Presbyterian Pilgrimage is one of the few manifestations of Cursillo that is co-ed.
 Unlike Roman Catholic or Episcopal Cursillo where men go first and women go to a later weekend, men and women attend together, but married participants do not room together.
 This helps each participant maintain a strong focus on the Holy Spirit, and not on the other marital partner.
 Pilgrimage is open to all Christians.
 It is consistent with Reformed Theology.
 At Pilgrimage we all start on or about the same page of our Christian story, and we go on from there in the expectation that the Holy Spirit will renew that faith in a variety of ways.

 Do not sit together with your close friends at meals or in the Chapel.
-Sit with participants.
-If staffing as a couple, operate individually.
-Remember that our primary focus is on the participants; our last priority is ourselves.
+Sit with the guests.
+If serving on team as a couple, operate individually.
+Remember that our primary focus is on the guests; our last priority is ourselves.